Economy:

 We also must not allow others to carry the financial burden for those choices you make regarding your own health.

-We must protect the medical profession’s right to exist and to make wise decisions separate and apart from bureaucratic meddling.
+We must protect the medical profession’s right to exist and to make wise

 Abusers of the healthcare industry must be stopped even when those abusers are government officials, patients, or the medical profession.